Contributing

 2. Install the following dependencies:

-• Preprocessor for mdbook to add Material Design admonishments
+• Preprocessor for mdBook to add Material Design admonishments

 cargo install mdbook-admonish

-• Preprocessor for mdbook to add mermaid support
+• Preprocessor for mdBook to add mermaid support

 cargo install mdbook-mermaid

-• (Optional) Backend for mdbook which will check your links for you
+• (Optional) Backend for mdBook which will check your links for you

-cargo install mdbook-linkcheck
+cargo install mdbook-linkcheck2

 Running local copy

-1. CTRL+Shift+B -> Run Local mdbook Server
+1. CTRL+Shift+B -> Build Local mdBook Server

 Or